gingerbeardman/Beautipedia.safariextension/README.md

 It was created by David Ben Jones, who was kind enough to open source the code so it can be improved by the community.
 David's website is no longer active, so I have taken over hosting the extension.

 Sadly there was no way to transition existing users of the plugin.
 Please install this new version manually.
-From that point on it will auto-update.
+From that point on it will Safari will be aware of all updates.

 ## Changelog